giorgiazaccaria/giorgiazaccaria.github.io/00about.md

 permalink: /aboutme/
 ---

-I am a **Postdoctoral Research Fellow** (from October 1, 2022) at University of Milano-Bicocca, Milan, Italy.
+I am a **Postdoctoral Research Fellow** at University of Milano-Bicocca, Milan, Italy.

 You can find my full CV <a href="https://giorgiazaccaria.github.io/Zaccaria_CV.pdf" target="_blank"><ins>here</ins>.</a>